Lessons from October 7: Reassessing the Role of Nuclear Deterrence in Israel’s Security Strategy

 The Bottom Line: Nuclear Shield or Nuclear Illusion?

-Overall, nuclear weapons have not enhanced the security of the Jewish state.
-Rather, the above historical analysis suggests that Israel’s long-term security depends more on a sustained diplomatic drive than on its deterrent capabilities.
+Overall, it can be concluded that nuclear weapons have not truly enhanced the security of the Jewish state.
+Rather, the above historical analysis suggests that Israel’s long-term security may depend more on a sustained diplomatic drive than on its deterrent capabilities.

 Whilst it is often assumed that Israel’s nuclear weapons have enhanced Israel’s security by compelling Arab leaders to accept its existence and begin a process of reconciliation, the start of the Arab-Israel peace process had little to do with Israel’s nuclear weapons.
 The 1967 war created the incentives for peace by weakening Egypt and making continued confrontations with Israel unsustainable, whilst the trauma of the 1973 war pushed Israel to re-evaluate its uncompromising stance and engage in diplomatic efforts.